xXMojerxx/coding-time/learning-cpp/how to start.md

 # STARTING IN C++ O.o
 > im sorry if this isnt sufficient information, still starting to learn and also dont really know how
-> to make more informational :P
+> to make actuall good tutorials :P

 To start coding in c++, there are multiple ways to start off.
 First, you need a dedicated software witht he correct setup to start coding (in which idk which softwares are good :P).
 But, once youhave your dedicated software, it looks like: